JershBytes/companion-app/README.md

 ```shell
 npm dev server.js
 ```
-Fill out some infomation abd hit submit and it should send a push notification and email.
+Fill out some infomation and hit submit and it should send a push notification and email.

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [Express](https://expressjs.com/) - Server Framework